-Our responsibility is to express an opinion on compliance for the College's State Lottery Tuition Assistance Program based on our audit of the types of compliance requirements referred to above.
-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and State Lottery Tuition Assistance Program Policy 3-2-307 and Procedure 3-2-307.1, issued by the State Board for Technical and Comprehensive Education.
-Those standards and policy require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on the State Lottery Tuition Assistance Program occurred.
-An audit includes examining, on a test basis, evidence about the College's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
+Basis for Opinion on the College's State Lottery Tuition Assistance Program

+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America (GAAS); the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and the State Lottery Tuition Assistance Program Policy 3-2-307 and procedure 3-2-307.1, issued by the State Board for Technical and Comprehensive Education.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of Compliance section of our report.

-We believe that our audit provides a reasonable basis for our opinion on compliance for the State Lottery Tuition Assistance Program.
-However, our audit does not provide a legal determination of the College's compliance.
+We are required to be independent of the College and to meet our other ethical responsibilities, in accordance with relevant ethical requirements relating to our audit.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on compliance for the State Lottery Tuition Assistance program.
+Our audit does not provide a legal determination of the College's compliance with the compliance requirements referred to above.